-Rooms reimagined and built-ins make a winning layout
+These homeowners reimagined their rooms and leaned on built-ins to make a winning, spacious layout

-- Homeowners: Laura and Walter posted their project on Sweeten
+- Homeowners: Laura and Walter posted their Park Slope gut renovation project on Sweeten

 - Where: Park Slope, Brooklyn, New York

-- Primary renovation: Full apartment gut with built-ins in every room
+- Primary renovation: Full apartment gut renovation with built-ins in every room

-- Notable: 700-square feet holding a living room, den, dining area, kitchen, 2 bedrooms, and bathroom
+- Notable: 700-square-foot home with a living room, den, dining area, kitchen, 2 bedrooms, and bathroom

 - Sweeten’s role: Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection— for free